The Zeta Project: Influence

 Despite the show's relative obscurity, The Zeta Project has made its way into many other DC projects.
 Early synthoids resembling Zeta's original design, dubbed Z-8s, appear in Justice League and Justice League Unlimited.
 In 2013, Zeta appeared in Batman Beyond Unlimited #16 as part of the new Terrific Trio, alongside Plastic Man and Batman Beyond villain Earth Mover.
 The seventh and eighth seasons of Arrow featured a 2040s set future where a company named Galaxy One unleashed robot soldiers named Zeta.
 The AI in 2022's Batman Unburied podcast was named Zeta, after The Zeta Project.
-In 2025, DC's Batman/Statiic: Beyond #1 feature a fleet of "Zeta Cops" in the style of Zeta's earlier design.
+In 2025, the series Batman/Static: Beyond featured a fleet of "Zeta Cops" modeled after Zeta's original design.